United Kingdom - Global health R&D

 This section focuses on donor countries’ support for global health research and development (R&D) that addresses the global health challenges disproportionately affecting the world’s most disadvantaged people.
 Following the methodological approach used by Policy Cures Research (read G-Finder’s scope document), it focuses on donor funding and policy in three main areas: 1) emerging infectious diseases (EIDs); 2) poverty-related and neglected diseases (PRNDs); and 3) sexual and reproductive health (SRH).
 As part of the EID R&D funding, this section also takes a closer look at donor contributions for COVID-19 R&D within the framework of the Access to COVID-19 Tools Accelerator (ACT-A).
 This section excludes domestic funding for health R&D that does not benefit low- and middle-income countries.
 Not all funding mentioned qualifies as official development assistance, or ODA.)

-The UK was the second-largest donor to global health R&D in 2019
+The UK was the third-largest donor to global health R&D in 2020

-According to data from the G-FINDER survey conducted by Policy Cures Research, the UK contributed US$281 million in total to research and development (R&D) for emerging infectious diseases (EIDs), poverty-related and neglected diseases (PRNDs), and sexual and reproductive health (SRH) in 2019, making it second-largest public donor to R&D for these areas.
-The majority (59% or US$ 166 million) of this funding was spent on R&D for PRNDs only.
-19% (US$53 million) was spent on R&D exclusively for EIDs, and 6% (US$18 million) on SRH.
-8% (US$24 million) was spent on R&D initiatives targeting NDs and EIDs together and 7% (US$19 million) NDs and SRHs.
+According to data from the G-FINDER survey conducted by Policy Cures Research, the UK contributed US$654 million in total to research and development (R&D) for emerging infectious diseases (EIDs), poverty-related and neglected diseases (PRNDs), and sexual and reproductive health (SRH) in 2020, making it the third-largest public donor to R&D for these areas.
+The majority (70%, or US$457 million) of this funding was spent on R&D for EIDs only, due to the COVID-19 pandemic.
+18% (US$118 million) was spent on R&D exclusively for PRNDs, and 2% (US$10.4 million) on SRH.
+8% (US$55 million) was spent on R&D initiatives targeting PRNDs and EIDs together and 2% (US$11 million) on PRNDs and SRH.
 The remainder was spent on R&D initiatives targeting multiple disease areas.

-In 2019, UK spent US$78 million on R&D for EIDs, including funding exclusively for EID R&D (US$53 million), funding for R&D relevant to both EIDs and PRNDs (US$24 million), and funding relevant to EIDs, PRNDs, and SRHs (US$2 million).
+In 2020, UK spent US$514 million on R&D for EIDs, including funding exclusively for EID R&D (US$457 million), funding for R&D relevant to both EIDs and PRNDs (US$55 million), and funding relevant to EIDs, PRNDs, and SRHs (US$3 million).
 This makes the UK the third-largest donor to R&D for EIDs in 2019.

-The UK’s funding for PRNDs decreased slightly in 2019 after a period of progress growth from 2015 to 2018
+The UK’s funding for PRNDs continued to decrease in 2020 after a period of growth from 2015 - 2018

-The primary recipients of the UK’s PRND R&D funding in 2019 were the Product Development Partnerships (PDPs; US$114 million or 54% of PRND R&D funding) followed by academic and other research institutions (US$63 million or 30% of PRND R&D funding) primarily based in the UK.
-PDPs are a non-profit organization that develops vaccines, drugs, and diagnostics.
-The government states that it will “continue its collaboration with development partners including the EU and the multilateral development banks on issues such as antimicrobial resistance, AIDS, tuberculosis, and malaria”.
-(For more information on PRNDs, see ‘Global Health’)
+The primary recipients of the UK’s PRND R&D funding in 2020 were Medicines for Malaria Venture (MMV) and Drugs for Neglected Diseases Initiative (DNDi), which each received US$19 million, or 10%, of PRND R&D funding.
+The government states that it will “continue its collaboration with development partners including the EU and the multilateral development banks on issues such as antimicrobial resistance, AIDS, tuberculosis, and malaria.”
+(For more information on PRNDs, see ‘Global Health’.)

-In addition to HIV/AIDS (47% of SRH R&D funding), UK made disbursements for R&D for sexually transmitted infections (STIs; 21%) and R&D for more than one SRH issue (16%).
-30% of SRH R&D funding went toward microbicides, 22% went towards diagnostics, and 14% to drugs.
+In addition to HIV/AIDS (44% of SRH R&D funding), UK made disbursements for R&D for sexually transmitted infections (STIs; 21%) and R&D for more than one disease (13%).
+25% of SRH R&D funding went toward microbicides, 16% went toward diagnostics, and 16% to drugs.
 Microbicides are experimental products that prevent the transmission of HIV and STIs.